LucaFilipozzi/wgsd/README.md

 `wgsd` creates the PTR/SRV/TXT/A records necessary to identify a wireguard node.

-`wgsd-client` emits pubkey/port/address tuples resolved vrom the above records.
+`wgsd-client` emits pubkey/port/address tuples resolved from the above records.